AlexandreNoguez/AlexandreNoguez/README.md

 * Typescript

 ### Hi there!
-#### My name is Alexandre Noguez and this is my repositories and all the projects I worked on until now as a study!
+#### My name is Alexandre Noguez and this is my repositories and some projects I worked on until now as a study!
 I hope you like it!
 Ah, and of couse, I'll enjoy a lot if you share tips and new technologies to study!
 This is my first deploy with some technologies, using React and Tailwind for frontend and NodeJS for backend. <br>